Research Output per year

 Angela progressed to a full-time LLM European and International Law at Durham University.
 During this one-year master’s, she studied substantive European Union law, international human rights, and contemporary issues in international law.
 And her dissertation focused on the use of force in Kosovo.

-Angela's research interests lie in particular in the areas of constitutional reform, police powers and the right to a fair trial.
+Angela's research interests lie in particular in the areas of state and police power, the right to a fair trial and cross examination.